AIDS and HIV - Causes, Symptoms & Prevention

 • Sharing contaminated needles, syringes, and other injecting equipment and drug solutions when injecting drugs

-• Engaging in condom-free anal or vaginal sex
+• Engaging in vaginal sex without condom.

 • Receiving unsafe injections, blood transfusions, and medical procedures that involve unsterile instruments.